 The tri-tip didn’t disappoint for this quick oven roasted meal.
 I simply slathered the roast with Dijon mustard, generously covered it with fresh stalks of rosemary and thyme and cooked it uncovered in a 350-degree oven until the meat thermometer reached 135 degrees.

 Please use a digital instant read meat thermometer to test that temperature.
 It’s a kitchen tool I can’t live without.
 Diess makes a good one, with long probe and easy to read digital panel, it’s my favorite.

 I’ve included an affiliate link for your convenience.
 I am a member of the Amazon Affiliate Program.
 If you purchase this digital read thermometer through this link, I will receive a small commission at no extra charge to you.

 When using a tri-tip, make sure you slice the meat against the grain to serve.

 It’s amazing how the herbs and spices infused flavor deep into the meat for a delicious entree.
 It’s a perfect recipe for entertaining.
 The photo above is the mystery cut and the plated meal from our cooking school in Germany.
 The beef is sided with broccoli and carrots topped with slivered almonds, and homemade spaetzle topped with caramelized onions.

 Here’s my copycat meal at home.
 As you can see the cuts of meat are very different, but the flavor of the tri-tip was just as savory and tender as what I had in Germany.
-That spaetzle is from a bag, Maggi brand that we found at Cost Plus World Market here in Denver.
-It was very good, and next time I make it, you’ll see those caramelized onions on top.
+I served this with my recipe for Crispy Roasted Smashed Potatoes minus the Chimichurri Sauce.